sfu-db/deeperlib/README.md

 ### Custom

-implement a subclass of deeper.api.simapi and pass it to deeper.core.smartcrawl and you would integrate a new api to collect more data.
+You can also implement other APIs based on your needs by implementing a subclass of deeper.api.simapi and pass it to deeper.core.smartcrawl.

 Documentation